awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appmesh-virtualnode.md

 **Note**
 By default, App Mesh uses the name of the resource you specified in `APPMESH_RESOURCE_ARN` when Envoy is referring to itself in metrics and traces\.
 You can override this behavior by setting the `APPMESH_RESOURCE_CLUSTER` environment variable with your own name\.
-AWS Certificate Manager Private Certificate Authority and AWS Cloud Map are not available in the MXP Region\.
+AWS Cloud Map is not available in the eu\-south\-1 Region\.

 For more information about virtual nodes, see [Virtual nodes](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_nodes.html)\.
 You must be using `1.15.0` or later of the Envoy image when setting these variables\.
 For more information about App Mesh Envoy variables, see [Envoy image](https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html) in the AWS App Mesh User Guide\.